manhal-mhd/netops1/README.md

    ```bash
    pkg update && pkg upgrade
    ```
+   This command updates the system packages to the latest versions.

 2. Monitor Logs
    ```bash
    tail -f /var/log/messages
    ```
+   This command monitors the system logs for any security issues.

 3. Verify Configuration
    ```bash
    named-checkconf              # for BIND
    unbound-checkconf           # for Unbound
    ```
+   These commands validate the DNS server configuration files.

 ## Additional Resources